killinen/BrakeModule/README.md

 As the charge pump is responsible of the increase of the pressure in the brake circuit (10-15 bar), if one can control it, can also control cars deceleration (braking).
 The charge pump is controlled by 2 N-channel MOSFETs inside the control module in halfbrige configuration.

-Pic of 2 FETs inside the module, right one is damaged.
+Pic of the 2 FETs inside the module, right one is damaged.
 These are not the regular type black thingies (TO220) that you normally see as MOSFETs.
 <p align="left">
   <img src="Pics/PumpFETs.PNG?raw=true">
 </p>